 Part 4, Standing Orders, rules and other procedures, set out the rules to be followed by the Council to ensure that its decisions and actions are legal, financially sound and carried out in accordance with policy frameworks.
-Standing orders sets out rules in several sections:
+Standing Orders sets out rules in several sections:

-1. Introduction 6.
-County Local Committees
+- 1. Introduction

-2. Council 7.
-Non-Executive Committees
+- 2. Council

-3. Decision-making and Committees 8.
-Scrutiny
+- 3. Decision-making and Committees general

-general

-4. Access to meetings and documents 9.
-Appointment of Officers and
+- 4. Access to meetings and documents

+- 5. Cabinet and Executive decision-making

+- 6. Non-Executive Committees

+- 7. Scrutiny

-Disciplinary Action
+- 8. Appointment of Officers and Disciplinary Action

-5. Cabinet and Executive decision- 10.
-Delegations to Officers
+- 9. Delegations to Officers

-making
+- 10. Virtual Meetings (contained in Part 4, Section 1A)